Julia-Wagner/PipeTracker/README.md

 *Accessibility/contrast check for color scheme*

 I will use the same fonts for this project as I used on the website. **Roboto** and **Montserrat** are both Google Fonts and fit well with the logo and design of the company.

+# **Agile Process**

+I used a [GitHub Projects Board](https://github.com/users/Julia-Wagner/projects/2) to plan and document my work.
+The details of my agile approach can be found in the separate [AGILE.md file](AGILE.md).